-Drones have rapidly evolved from niche hobbies to versatile tools with a wide range of applications, from photography to agriculture or even for defense and military purposes.
-Building a DIY drone using ESP32 offers an affordable entry point into drone technology, with costs ranging from pocket change to commercial-grade systems.
+Drones have rapidly evolved from niche hobbies to versatile tools with a wide range of applications, from photography to agriculture or even for defence and military purposes.
+Building a DIY ESP32 drone project is an affordable entry point into drone technology, with costs ranging from pocket change to commercial-grade systems.
 Even though the basic principle behind these drones may appear simple, there is a lot of technology and computation that goes behind it for proper operations.
 For example, an ESP32 drone flight controller maintains stability while in the air using precision sensors such as a Gyroscope and proper processing algorithms.
 In this project, we are going to build a complete ESP32 drone code that can be easily controlled using our smartphones.
 If you are an ESP32 fan, you can also check out our other ESP32 projects, which we built earlier.

 This DIY drone is small in size and can be built using easily available components such as ESP32 modules, MPU6050 IMU, coreless motors, and plastic propellers.